jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 "Under this new rhetoric of colour-blindness, equality means treating all individuals the same, regardless of differences they brought with them due to the effects of past discrimination or even discrimination in other venues"

 New Jim Code
-Algorithmic decision systems based on historical data sets reinforce white seupremacy and discrimination even as they are positioned by their designers as "fair"
+Algorithmic decision systems based on historical data sets reinforce white supremacy and discrimination even as they are positioned by their designers as "fair"

 Racial hierarchies can only be dismantled by actively antiracist systems design, not by pretending they don't exist.